johopki/lxc-flexget-transmission/README.md

 ##Flexget and Transmission on Ubuntu 16.04 Container in LXC

+This tutorial is a work in progress.
+I will remove this line when it is completed.

 I decided to create this tutorial because I was having trouble building [Flexget](www.flexget.com) for [Antergos](www.antergos.com) which is my deskop OS of choice.

 Be kind.
 This is my first Github project and tutorial and don't harass me for using nano.
 Its been good for me for almost ten years now.